Guide to Choosing Cookware

-Having a hard time choosing the right cookware set for your home?
-It’s not easy.
+How to choose and buy cookware set for your home is not easy.
 The number of cookware brands seems to be growing every day and the range of pots and pans is enormous with materials varying from stainless steel, cast iron, aluminum and copper.
-And confusing the issue even more is the clad style cookware range which is cookware made up of two or more different metals.
+Confusing the issue even more is the clad style cookware range which is cookware made up of two or more different metals.

 What should you look for when buying cookware?

 There are certain things you need to consider when choosing cookware.
 These include:

 Heat conductivity – Some metals are better heat conductors than others.
 For instance, copper is a particularly good heat conductor whereas stainless steel is not.
 What this means in terms of cookware is that the better the heat conductivity the better and the more evenly your food will cook.
 It also means that when you turn the heat up or down the copper cookware will react a lot quicker to the temperature change than stainless steel cookware.

 Price – The amount you pay for your cookware will most likely be a determining factor in what you end up buying.
 The rule of thumb with cookware is to buy the best you can afford.